 Diversification: Spreading Risk

-While not explicitly a part of the formula, diversification complements its principles.
+While not explicitly a part of the two-variable ranking system itself, diversification complements its implementation principles.

 Transparency: Understanding What You Own